ratify-project/ratify-web/docs/reference/deprecation-notice.md

 - **Impact**:
   Users will need to migrate to the new Cosign verifier instead but get more features and better security.
 - **Replacement/Alternative**:
   The cosign verifier configuration is backward compatible with the legacy cosign verifier.
 Users can update the verifier configuration to use the new cosign verifier.
+The new Cosign verifier with trust policy support is available since v1.2.0.
 - **Action Required**:
   Configure `trustPolicies` instead of `key` and `rekorURL` to set up Cosign verifier.
 [Learn more](../plugins/verifier/cosign.md#kubernetes)